Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Generative Prior-Guided Neural Interface Reconstruction

 where $u$ solves the state equation \eqref{state1} with boundary $\Gamma_z$ which is implicitly defined as the zero level set of our neural network:

-Following \cite{Younes2019}, we assume the regularity condition that $\nabla_x f_\theta(z,x)\neq 0$ whenever $f_\theta(z,x)=0$, ensuring a well-defined surface with consistent normal vectors.
+Following \cite{Younes2019}, we assume the regularity condition that $\nabla_x f_\theta(z,x)\neq 0$ whenever $f_\theta(z,x)=0$, ensuring well-defined surfaces with consistent normal vectors.
 This condition is naturally satisfied by properly trained neural SDF models that accurately approximate true signed distance functions.

+The pre-trained 3D generative model, trained on representative shape datasets, induces a low-dimensional manifold capturing the distribution of plausible geometries.
+Optimization in the latent space constitutes a principled search over this manifold to best explain the measurements.
+This provides exceptionally potent regularization that constrains solutions to be anatomically plausible, effectively addressing the ill-posedness inherent in EIT reconstruction.

-This latent representation fundamentally transforms the optimization landscape by dramatically reducing the dimensionality of the problem — from the infinite-dimensional space of all possible interfaces to a compact latent space, typically of dimension $d \approx 256 \ll \infty$.
-Such a dimensionality reduction not only enhances computational efficiency but also provides implicit regularization that helps mitigate the severe ill-posedness inherent in EIT reconstruction.
-By constraining the search space to the manifold of plausible shapes encoded by the pre-trained model, we effectively incorporate prior knowledge about realistic shape variations without requiring explicit regularization terms.
+This latent representation fundamentally transforms the optimization landscape by dramatically reducing problem dimensionality — from the infinite-dimensional space of all possible interfaces to a compact latent space, typically of dimension $d \approx 256 \ll \infty$.
+Such dimensionality reduction not only enhances computational efficiency but also provides implicit regularization that helps mitigate the severe ill-posedness inherent in EIT reconstruction.
+The resulting optimization process can be interpreted as a projection of physics-based gradients onto the learned shape manifold, where physics dictates the descent direction while the generative prior constrains the path to anatomically plausible solutions.